bigbluebutton/bigbluebutton.github.io/_posts/2016-05-13-html5-design.md

 <br>

 ### Custom Icon Library
-With the new client we wanted to also include a shareable icon library that can openly use for their development efforts.
+With the new client, we wanted to include a shareable icon library that developers could use and have created our own custom icon library with over 80+ icons.
 <br><br>
 <img src="/images/html5/bbb_icons.png" style="border:1px solid #ccc;" />
 <br><br><br>